 Why use ASA over ABS material?

 While ABS is a familiar and well-known material, ASA, which has been around for many years, is relatively new to FDM.
 Currently ASA for FDM is only offered for Stratasys printers.
 ASA has all the same benefits as ABS, plus it offers superior UV stability, yields a better surface finish, and can produce sparse-filled parts with less material and, consequently, less time.
 (ASA vs ABS comparison) In addition, Stratasys offers more color choices in ASA.
-Our machine is licensed to print both ABS-M30 and ASA, so you get to make the choice.
+While our machine is licensed to print both ABS-M30 and ASA, we have standardized on ASA.
+We can supply ABS-M30 if desired upon special request.

 What type of files do you accept?

-We only accept STL files.
-If you do not have the option to create an STL file, then there are several free conversion programs that can convert other formats such as AMF, IGES, STEP, NURBS, OBJ, or VRML to an STL file.
+STL is the preferred file format for our thermoplastic and resin printers which both print in a single color.
+For our powder-bed full color printer we require a WRL or PLY file.
+If you do not have the option to create an STL, WRL or PLY file, then let us know what file format you have and we can help.
 File upload size is limited to 100 MB.
 For large STL files or files over the 100 MB limit, you can send a zip file.

 Does Envision 3D Printing offer 3D drafting services?

-We realize there are many people who need 3D printed parts but who do not have a 3D model to generate an STL file from.
-If you have a 2D drawing, or even just a sketch, and need a 3D model, we can generate it and the STL file for you for an additional cost.
+We realize there are many people who need 3D printed parts but who do not have a 3D model to generate the print file.
+If you have a 2D drawing, or even just a sketch, and need a 3D model, we can generate it and the print file for you for an additional cost.
 To receive an estimate, send your drawing or sketch to firstname.lastname@example.org.

 How rapid is rapid prototyping?